Remix-Design/RemixIcon-Slides/README.md

 For your convenience to quickly align icons with contents and shapes, we added padding area to each icon.
 Click twice(PowerPoint) or double-click(Keynote) each icon to edit it.

 > **Tips:** You can search the icon you want from our [website](https://remixicon.com) and the search engine in our website will help you quickly locate the icon you want.
 Then you can find it at the same category from the PowerPoint or Keynote file.

-Copy it and paste to your own slides.
+## Donate

+We love Open Source like you, but it costs enormous time, effort and passion in product design and updates.
+It also involves huge work to make 1400+ icons available and editable to PowerPoint&Keynote users.
+We'll be very grateful if you [buy us a coffe](https://remixicon.com/#donate) and it will greatly encourage us to move on.

 ## License